bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Opting out of tracking

-There are use cases in which you not want to be sending `user`, `company` and `track` events to Bucket.co.
+There are use cases in which you not want to be sending `user`, `company` and `track` events to [Reflag.com](https://reflag.com).
 These are usually cases where you could be impersonating another user in the system and do not want to interfere with the data being collected by Bucket.